dfinity/quill/CONTRIBUTING.md

 ## Miscellaneous

 Quill employs optional Cargo features for different platforms.
-Ensure your contribution builds (and lints) on all configurations - this can be automated with the [`cargo-hack`](https://github.com/taiki-e/cargo-hack) tool, as `cargo hack clippy --feature-powerset --features static-ssl`.
+Ensure your contribution builds (and lints) on all configurations - this can be automated with the [`cargo-hack`](https://github.com/taiki-e/cargo-hack) tool, as `cargo hack clippy --feature-powerset`.